David Estrada (boxer): Amateur career

 Estrada started his amateur career in Chicago.
 He won several titles, including the Chicago Park District Championship in 1993, the PAL National Championship in 1997, and the Texas State Golden Gloves Championship in 1998.
-His amateur record was 50-10-13, with David nationally ranked as high as seventh in the United States.
+His amateur record was 50-10-13, and he was nationally ranked as high as seventh in the United States.

 Professional career

-David turned pro in Chicago while training at Chicago's at the Windy City Boxing Gym.
+Estrada turned pro in Chicago while training at Chicago's Windy City Boxing Gym.
 After living in Miami for many years, he returned to Chicago.

-Early Bouts
+Early bouts

-David was only 4-0 when he upset Matias Rios 7-0 from Buenos Aires, Argentina after dropping him in the first with a unanimous decision on Galavision TV.
+Estrada was only 4-0 when he upset Matias Rios 7-0 from Buenos Aires, Argentina after dropping him in the first with a unanimous decision on Galavision TV.

-Estrada beat Eric Pinero of Puerto Rico, dropping him in the first round, and later winning via a third round TKO on Florida’s Sunshine Network TV.
-He also won over Richard Hall from North Carolina on the Andrew 'Six-Heads' Lewis, card in New York City.
+Estrada beat Eric Pinero of Puerto Rico, dropping him in the first round, later winning via a third round TKO on Florida's Sunshine Network TV.
+He also won over Richard Hall from North Carolina on the Andrew 'Six-Heads' Lewis card in New York City.

 Estrada defeated Charles Clark, dropping him in the first round and stopping him by TKO in the fifth round while in the southpaw stance, live on ESPN2.
-David defeated Luke Leal after pounding him with body shots, dropping him twice live on Telemundo TV.
-In 2004 and 2005, David beat two fighters back-to-back with a combined record of 33-0-1.
+Estrada defeated Luke Leal after pounding him with body shots, dropping him twice live on Telemundo TV.
+In 2004 and 2005, Estrada beat two fighters back-to-back with a combined record of 33-0-1.

-Recent Fights
+Recent fights

 In April 2010, Estrada secured a top ten ranking by administering a brutal beating to 26-0-1 Orlando Lora, stopping him in eight brutal rounds.
 Estrada won every round, landing lightning fast counter right hands that broke apart Lora's undefended face on ESPN 2.
 Estrada, who fell short against the likes of Shane Mosley, Kermit Cintron, Andre Berto, Luis Abregu and Jesus Karass, proved a class above the previously undefeated Lora.
 Estrada's turnaround improvement can be credited to Estradas new outlook on his boxing career, Estrada believes he was his worst enemy in the past.
 On December 17, 2010, Estrada knocked out opponent Franklin Gonzalez in the fifth round of a scheduled ten rounder at UIC Pavilion in Chicago.